objectiv/objectiv.io/docs/docs/tracking/react-native/how-to-guides/getting-started.md

 ## Enable logging and validation
 While developing in a browser, or when running tests, it may be useful to enable more logging for debugging purposes.

-to do so, simply require the Developer Tools package before creating the tracker.
+To do so, simply require the Developer Tools package before creating the tracker.

 ```ts
 if (process.env.NODE_ENV.startsWith('dev')) {